Arthur V. Watkins papers

-Arthur V. Watkins was born in Midway, Utah on December 16, 1886, the first of eight children born to Arthur Watkins and Adelia (Gerber) Watkins.
+Arthur Vivian Watkins was born in Midway, Utah on December 16, 1886, the first of eight children born to Arthur Watkins and Adelia (Gerber) Watkins.
 When he was not working on the farm, Arthur (or Vivian, as he was called at home) attended school with his siblings.
 In 1903, he began attending Brigham Young Academy in Provo, Utah, where he studied hard and participated in the Rialto Club, formed in 1903 to discuss economic and political issues.
 Arthur dropped out of school in 1906 to teach fourth and fifth grades.
 He taught for one year and was called to serve a mission in the Eastern States for The Church of Jesus Christ of Latter-day Saints.
 After completing his mission on September 17, 1910, he decided to stay in New York and continue his education.
 In 1912 he graduated from Columbia University Law School.

-Arthur was very involved in the community and in church.
+Arthur V. Watkins was very involved in the community and in church.
 He helped organize the Sharon's Cooperative Educational and Recreational Association (SCERA), a not-profit organization dedicated to providing educational recreational activities for youth in the area.
 He also became the director and general counsel for the Provo River Water User Association and worked with the Bureau of Reclamation and other organizations and agencies associated with the Water Users Association.
-The Williard Dam in Utah was later renamed the Arthur V. Watkins Dam in recognition of his work on the Bureau of Reclamation.
+The Willard Dam in Utah was later renamed the Arthur V. Watkins Dam in recognition of his work on the Bureau of Reclamation.
 Arthur also worked with Orem City on the Deer Creek project and Geneva Steel Plant project.
-At church, Arthur was called to served on the High Council, was active in the Young Men's program, and served as a stake president for 18 years.
+At church, Watkins was called to served on the High Council, was active in the Young Men's program, and served as a stake president for eighteen years.

 comments powered by Disqus